PengxuanW/portfolio/README.md

 Both my academic and professional journeys are fueled by a passion for technology and innovation.
 Here, you'll find a showcase of my projects, skills, and experiences that reflect my commitment to learning and growth in embedded systems, electronics designs, software development and machine learning.
 Whether it's designing systems, coding applications, or exploring new tech frontiers, I am excited to share my work and progress with you.
 Thank you for visiting and happy exploring!

-These projects involve various programming languages namingly: Python, Java, C/C++, and Swift.
+These projects involve various programming languages, namingly Python, Java, C/C++, Swift, and SQL.
 Some projects are done individually by me, and some projects are done collaboratively.

 ##### Table of Contents
 [Electronics_Subsystem_Identification](#electronics_subsystem_identification)